anualabi/rest-countries-app/README.md

 - Toggle the color scheme between light and dark mode
 - See all countries from the API on the homepage
+- Search for a country using an `input` field

 ### How To Use